-In the above example, we now have a host at scdev that is using the key called stack\key to store our data encoded using the ujson module.
+In the above example, we now have a host at scdev that is using the key called stack_key to store our Pickle encoded data.

 In this example lets create a simple script that changes what type of Queue we use when pushing three items into it.